Last Modified: 15 Oct 2013

 Explore the mighty Red Fort of Delhi.
 Part palace and part fort, it plays an integral part in the history of the city with former residents ranging from royal families to British soldiers.

 See the tall brick minaret of Qutub Minar, which was started back in the 1100s.

 Check out the Jama Masjid, Delhi's oldest mosque and one of its most impressive buildings.

 Visit the Sheeshganj Gurudwara (Sikh Temple) where your leader will spend some time explaining the Sikh religion.

 There are no activities planned for the final day and you are able to depart the accommodation at any time.
 Please check the 'Finishing Point Hotel' section for checkout times and luggage storage possibilities.

-- Delhi - Sheeshganj Gurudwara (Sikh Temple), New Delhi - Free
+- Delhi - Sheeshganj Gurudwara (Sikh Temple) - Free

 Hotel (1 nt)